Keviniscaiji/Recipe-Sharing-Website/README.md

 # Team 14 - Recipe Website Project

+### Overall description:
+The website should allow registered users to create a recipe for a dish.
+The user should be able to specify ingredients required for a dish, and also upload photos/images about the dish.
+The user should be able to categorise the recipe (e.g., Italian, French, Chinese, Indian, Irish, etc.) and then search for recipes matching a particular category.
+The user should be able to create their categories themselves, i.e., one user may create categories about Chinese dishes, and another user may create categories about Italian dishes, etc. A user should be able to categorise their recipes only by the categories they have created.
+An unregistered user should be able to only view recipes, by selecting all the categories available in the system.

 ### Milestone 1:
 * `Login/Register Function`: Allow users to register accounts and login through their accounts and passwords.
 * `Upload/Update Resumes Function`: Users who register accounts can upload or change their resumes.